To use delegated administration, you must create a user group with permission to register and update vCenter extensions.

 What to do next

-Provide the Delegated Administrators group access to the Horizon vRealize Orchestrator plug-in workflows.
-See Provide Access Rights to the Horizon vRealize Orchestrator Plug-In Workflows.
+Provide the Delegated Administrators group access to the vRealize Orchestrator Plug-in for Horizon workflows.
+See Provide Access Rights to the vRealize Orchestrator Plug-in for Horizon Workflows.